Pharmacotherapeutic group: Fast acting human insulin analogue. ATC code: A10A B04.

-When used in subcutaneous infusion pumps, treatment with insulin lispro has been shown to result in lower glycosylated haemoglobin levels compared to soluble insulin.
-In a double-blind, crossover study, the reduction in glycosylated haemoglobin levels after 12 weeks dosing was 0.37 percentage points with insulin lispro, compared to 0.03 percentage points for soluble insulin (p = 0.004).
+When used in subcutaneous infusion pumps, treatment with insulin lispro has been shown to result in lower glycosylated hemoglobin levels compared to soluble insulin.
+In a double-blind, crossover study, the reduction in glycosylated hemoglobin levels after 12 weeks dosing was 0.37 percentage points with insulin lispro, compared to 0.03 percentage points for soluble insulin (p=0.004).

-In patients with type 2 diabetes on maximum doses of sulphonyl urea agents, studies have shown that the addition of insulin lispro significantly reduces HbA1c compared to sulphonyl urea alone.
-The reduction of HbA1c would also be expected with other insulin products e.g. soluble or isophane insulins.
+In patients with type 2 diabetes on a maximum doses of sulphonyl urea agents, studies have shown that the addition of insulin lispro significantly reduces HbA1c compared to sulphonyl urea alone.
+The reduction of HbA1c would also be expected with other insulin products e.g soluble or isophane insulins.

-Clinical trials in patients with type 1 and type 2 diabetes have demonstrated a reduced number of episodes of nocturnal hypoglycaemia with insulin lispro compared to soluble human insulin.
-In some studies, reduction of nocturnal hypoglycaemia was associated with increased episodes of daytime hypoglycaemia.
+Clinical trials in patients with type 1 and type 2 diabetes have demonstrated a reduced number of episodes of nocturnal hypoglycemia with insulin lispro compared to soluble human insulin.
+In some studies, reduction of nocturnal hypoglycemia was associated with increased episodes of daytime hypoglycemia.

 The glucodynamic response to insulin lispro is not affected by renal or hepatic function impairment.
 Glucodynamic differences between insulin lispro and soluble human insulin, as measured during a glucose clamp procedure, were maintained over a wide range of renal function.